 - features (pandas.DataFrame) Detected features to be linked. - field\in (xarray.
-DataArray) Input field to perform the watershedding on (2D or 3D for one specific point in time). - dt (float) Time resolution of tracked features. - dxy (float) Grid spacing of the input data. - d\max (float, optional) Maximum search range Default is None. - d\min (float, optional) Variations in the shape of the regions used to determine the positions of the features can lead to quasi-instantaneous shifts of the position of the feature by one or two grid cells even for a very high temporal resolution of the input data, potentially jeopardising the tracking procedure.
+DataArray) Input field to perform the watershedding on (2D or 3D for one specific point in time). - dt (float) Time resolution of tracked features. - dxy (float) Horizontal grid spacing of the input data. - dz (float) Constant vertical grid spacing (m), optional.
+If not specified and the input is 3D, this function requires that vertical\coord is available in the features input.
+If you specify a value here, this function assumes that it is the constant z spacing between points, even if 'vertical\coord' is specified. - d\max (float, optional) Maximum search range Default is None. - d\min (float, optional) Variations in the shape of the regions used to determine the positions of the features can lead to quasi-instantaneous shifts of the position of the feature by one or two grid cells even for a very high temporal resolution of the input data, potentially jeopardising the tracking procedure.
 To prevent this, tobac uses an additional minimum radius of the search range.
 Default is None. - subnetwork\size (int, optional) Maximum size of subnetwork for linking.
 This parameter should be adjusted when using adaptive search.
 Usually a lower value is desired in that case.
 For a more in depth explanation have look here If None, 30 is used for regular search and 15 for adaptive search.
 Default is None. - v\max (float, optional) Speed at which features are allowed to move.
-Default is None.

-• memory (int, optional) - Number of output timesteps features allowed to vanish for to be still considered tracked.
+Default is None. - memory (int, optional) Number of output timesteps features allowed to vanish for to be still considered tracked.
 Default is 0. .. warning :: This parameter should be used with caution, as it can lead to erroneous trajectory linking, espacially for data with low time resolution.